gari-network/gari-sdk/README.md

 ```

 ### getTransactions
-this method will give all transactions of clients
+this method will give all transactions of clients. this method will use in backend service only

 ```js
 gari.getTransactions(filter:object,skip:number,limit:number)